School Committee - February 06, 2025

 Yeah.

-I would like to provide input prior to the discussion and vote on those changes to the school calendar.
+I would like to provide input prior to the discussion and vote on the proposed changes to the school calendar.

-My overarching input is to ensure the school district prioritizes quality education and effective use of time during the school year to develop.
+My overarching input is to ensure the school district prioritizes quality education and effective use of time during the school year to develop, to deliver the strong curriculum.

 I've seen an increase in the number of communities and corporate organizations providing federal holidays and two to three personal choice allowance days for individuals.